llvm/llvm-project/clang-tools-extra/docs/clang-tidy/Contributing.rst

 So you have an idea of a useful check for :program:`clang-tidy`.

-First, if you're not familiar with LLVM development, read through the `Getting Started with LLVM`_ document for instructions on setting up your workflow and the `LLVM Coding Standards`_ document to familiarize yourself with the coding style used in the project.
+First, if you're not familiar with LLVM development, read through the `Getting Started with the LLVM System`_ document for instructions on setting up your workflow and the `LLVM Coding Standards`_ document to familiarize yourself with the coding style used in the project.
 For code reviews we currently use `LLVM Github`_, though historically we used Phabricator.

-.. _Getting Started with LLVM: https://llvm.org/docs/GettingStarted.html
+.. _Getting Started with the LLVM System: https://llvm.org/docs/GettingStarted.html
 .. _LLVM Coding Standards: https://llvm.org/docs/CodingStandards.html
 .. _LLVM Github: https://github.com/llvm/llvm-project